francescobarbarulo/kubernetes-starter-pack/guides/lab07.md

 As you did with the CNI plugin, you need to let Kubernetes be able to interact with a storage via a CSI driver.
 In this lab you are going to use the hostpath CSI driver which provides persistent storage backed by the host filesystem.

-Open a shell on the `student` machine.
+Open a shell in the `student` machine.

 1. Install the CSI driver with the required RBAC rules in the `csi` namespace: